 > Buying plants is especially worthwhile when there is internal time & know-how for care – or with very small, manageable quantities of plants.

-A provider supplies selected plants including planting containers – and takes care of maintenance, replacement & consultation.
+A provider supplies selected plants including plant containers – and takes care of maintenance, replacement & consultation.

-A special advantage of modern planting systems: They are significantly easier to care for than traditional potted plants.
-Thanks to integrated water tanks like those in AIRY systems, it is often sufficient to water every few weeks – daily or weekly watering intervals are unnecessary.
+A special advantage of modern plant systems: they are significantly easier to care for than conventional potted plants.
+Thanks to integrated water tanks like those in AIRY systems, it is often enough to water every few weeks – daily or weekly watering intervals are eliminated.
 This saves not only time but also costs for external watering services or elaborate plant care.

 Advantages